splitio/browser-rum-agent-examples/basic/cdn-example/README.md

 ## How to run

+Replace `<YOUR-CLIENT-SIDE-SDK-KEY>` in the HTML files with your Split SDK key.

-You can either open these files directly in your browser or host them on a web server,  for example, by running `npx http-server public` if using NPM.
+Then, you can either open these files directly in your browser, or host them on a web server, for example, by running `npx http-server public` if using NPM.

 To check tracked events, go to the Split UI or look in the Network tab of your Browser Dev Tools.
 You should see POST requests to `https://events.split.io/api/events/beacon` containing the tracked events.